Each situation will be different but there are things you can do.

 Speak to a solicitor about these options.
 They can help you through any investigation process.

-The clinic provides advice to people across Victoria in making complaints against Victoria Police and Protective Service Officers.
-Tel: 9376 4355 for an appointment.
+The Police Accountability Project provides advice to people across Victoria about misconduct by Victoria Police and Protective Service Officers.
+Tel: 03 9328 1885

 Sample-letter-to-PSC (WORD document) A sample letter to submit a complaint about police to the Professional Standards Command (PSC) in Victoria.